openebs-archive/openebs-docs/docs/troubleshooting.md

 **Troubleshooting:**

 Check the latest logs showing in the OpenEBS provisioner logs.
-If the particular PVC creation entry is not coming on the OpenEBS provisioner pod, then restart the OpenEBS provisioner pod.
+If the particular PVC creation entry logs are not coming on the OpenEBS provisioner pod, then restart the OpenEBS provisioner pod.
 From 0.8.1 version, liveness probe feature will check the OpenEBS provisioner pod status periodically and ensure its availability for OpenEBS PVC creation.

 <h3><a class="anchor" aria-hidden="true" id="recovery-readonly-when-kubelet-is-container"></a>Recovery procedure for Read-only volume where kubelet is running in a container.</h3>